 Conclusion: Reading & Writing Files in Python

-In this tutorial, we have learned the basics of how to open files in Python.
+In this tutorial, we learned the basics of opening files in Python.
 More specifically, we have learned how to read a file in different modes, create and write to a file, append data to a file, and how to read a file in Python using the with statement.
 In future posts, we will learn more about how to read other file formats using Python (e.g., CSV, Excel).

 Comment below if you need anything covered in this or a future blog, and stay tuned!

 - Python Check if File is Empty: Data Integrity with OS Module

 - Find the Highest Value in Dictionary in Pythons